Merck Manual

 Skin

-A flat, painless rash with a wavy edge (erythema marginatum) may appear as the other symptoms subside.
+Erythema marginatum is a flat, painless rash with a wavy edge that may appear as the other symptoms subside.
 It lasts for only a short time, sometimes less than a day.

 Small, hard, painless lumps (nodules) may form under the skin in children with heart or joint inflammation.
 The nodules typically appear near the affected joints and go away after a while.